rklymentiev/py-for-neuro/chapters/chapter6.md

 ### Does clinical dementia rating (`CDR`) depend on level of education (`Educ`)?

-In order to do this we can use a [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).
+In order to do this, we can use a [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).

 * Null hypothesis: clinical dementia rating and level of education are **independent** of each other;
 * Alternative hypothesis: clinical dementia rating and level of education are **dependent** (clinical dementia rating varies by level of education);